Savages (Soulfly album): Reception

-Savages is generally positively reviewed by critics.
-Matt Hinch of about.com said that "For the most part, Savages is fairly typical Soulfly.
+Matt Hinch of About.com said that "For the most part, Savages is fairly typical Soulfly.
 It's a mix of the new and old without flip-flopping song to song, yet still way more aggressive and thrashy than their first three albums."
 James Christopher Conger of AllMusic described that this album continues the Soulfly tradition, "meant to be taken as both a warning and a rebel yell, offering up an audio invoice for our past transgressions and a shot of adrenaline for the war ahead."
 Record Collector praised this album as very good, "Savages is a feisty record that returns to the familiar blend of hardcore, thrash and groove metal."
 One review had a negative response.
 According to Kerrang! this album has "too many songs utilise the same plodding, mid-paced grooves and simple, one-line refrains."

 According to Blabbermouth.net, Max Cavalera stated that this album is "about the human condition right now.
 We have the Internet and we're working on missions to Mars, but we are still decapitating each other and blowing up marathons.
 We're still savages.
 Even with technology and how far we've come in the world, our spirit is still that of a savage".
 This publisher reviewed that this album's riffing connects well with Soulfly.
-Another critic (musicOMH) had a mixed response, but this album signals an end of bad situations.
+Another critic from musicOMH had a mixed response, but this album signals an end of bad situations.